Mtutak/Bamazon/README.md

 # Bamazon
 Amazon-like storefront using Node and MySQL

-##Please Images of Successful Test Cases Below!
+##Please See Images of Successful Test Cases Below!

 ![Bamazon Customer 1](/images/BamazonCustomer1.png)
 This image shows the application connecting to the mysql database and displaying all items to purchase to user.